 The Sonus is approved for use on airplanes.
 The approval sticker is located with all of the other labels on the side of the seat.

 The date of manufacture label is also on the side of the shell of the seat.
 The Sonus has a 6 year lifespan.
 This is mentioned on the label but not in the manual.
 We’d love to see it added to the manual as well.

 The seat ships with the manual attached to the shell of the seat.
 The manual stores either by attaching it to the plastic lanyard at the top of the seat shell or behind the seat pad.

 Pro tip: don’t cut the plastic lanyard when removing the manual from the car seat if you’d like to store the manual using the lanyard later.

 The Sonus is a very plush seat for the price.
 Because it has an 18 inch top harness slot, it’s likely to last most children for all of their days in a harnessed car seat.
-The 50 lb maximum weight could be a limiting factor for larger children, but this seat should last the majority of children for all of their harnessed car seat riding days.
+We anticipate that this seat should last the majority of children for all of their harnessed car seat riding days.
 At this low price, the Sonus is an excellent, long-lasting option!